Bank holiday weekends are always a cracker, and many of us are guilty of partying just a little bit too hard.

 4. You wake up at 1pm on Friday and feel ever-so-slightly guilty about the colossal lie in, but also feel absolutely no guilt at all.

-5. You consider exercising.
-Or rather, you think about the fact that you maybe should be exercising.
+5. You consider being productive.
+Or rather, you think about the fact that you maybe should be being productive.

 6. But you don’t – purely on account of it being the bank holiday weekend.
 And you’re on holiday.